 Reinhard Tristan Eugen Heydrich was born in Halle an der Salle, Saxony-Anhalt, on 7 March 1904.
-His father, Richard, was a composer, music teacher, and an ardent nationalist who regaled his children with stories of Germanic heroism and of their unique place in the world.
+His father, Richard, was a composer, music teacher, and an ardent nationalist who regaled his children with stories of heroism and of Germany’s unique place in the world.
 His mother, Elisabeth, was subservient to her husband in all things and dedicated herself to the raising of the children.

 Raised as a patriot he was excited by the First World War but was too young to serve but upon its completion he made up for lost time by joining the paramilitary Freikorps that was responsible for suppressing with great brutality the Communist led Spartakist revolt in Berlin.

-He also had a reputation as a womaniser and his career in the Navy was curtailed in 1931 when he was dismissed for inappropriate behaviour after he had refused to behave honourably and marry a woman he had got pregnant claiming that she was of loose morals and had too easily allowed herself to be seduced.
+He also had a reputation as a womaniser and his career in the Navy was curtailed in 1931 when he was dismissed for inappropriate behaviour.
+He had refused to behave honourably and marry a woman he had got pregnant claiming that she was of loose morals and had too easily allowed herself to be seduced.
 She was also socially inferior and it would be an insult to his family to take her as a wife.
-Aware that his actions might jeopardise his career he was later to change his mind but for the time being he was devastated by his dismissal and his loss of rank and status but he remained determined to rebuild his career and in 1932, he joined Adolf Hitler’s recently formed personal bodyguard, the Schutzstaffel, or S.S. where he quickly rose to the rank of Major and was not long after interviewed personally by Heinrich Himmler for a post in the Counter Intelligence Division.
+Aware that his actions might jeopardise his career he was later to change his mind.

+Heydrich was devastated by his dismissal and his loss of rank and status but he remained determined to rebuild his career and in 1932, he joined Adolf Hitler’s recently formed personal bodyguard, the Schutzstaffel, or S.S, where he quickly rose to the rank of Major and was not long after interviewed personally by Heinrich Himmler for a post in the Counter Intelligence Division.

-Heydrich played a prominent role both in the purge of Ernst Rohm and the S.A, known as the Night of the Long Knives and the anti-Jewish pogrom of Kristallnacht and over the next few years he was to build the Gestapo into a powerful weapon of intimidation and control.
-So much so that the perception was they had an agent on every street corner and access to every conversation as people were encouraged to spy upon one another and denunciations became commonplace.
+Heydrich was to play a prominent role in the purge of Ernst Rohm and the S.A, known as the Night of the Long Knives and the anti-Jewish pogrom of Kristallnacht, and over the next few years he was to build the Gestapo into a powerful weapon of intimidation and control.
+People were arrested on mere suspicion of subversion and denunciations were encouraged.

 On 17 June 1936, all German State Police and Intelligence Services were brought under Himmler’s control and he appointed Heydrich as his Deputy.

 Rumours of his Jewish ancestry had long been circulating and they were being used by his enemies, of which he had a great many, to undermine his position.
 They were soon brought to the attention of Himmler who ordered an investigation into his genealogy.

 In 1941, he was instrumental in implementing the Nacht und Nebel, or Night and Fog Decree, designed to crush resistance in German Occupied Europe.
 Suspects would be picked up in the dead of night and simply disappear, there was no formal arrest and no charges brought.